-With the phase out of R-22 and the increase of R-22 retrofit solutions, there has been some confusion in the market about replacements versus "drop-ins" regarding R-22 retrofits.
-The information below will try to dispell some of these myths as well as educate the contractor about the history of R-22 retrofits.
-Arkema recommends using Forane® 427A - The Easy R-22 RetrofitTM for your r-22 retrofit solution.
+With the phase-out of R-22 and the increase of R-22 retrofit solutions, there has been some confusion in the market about replacements versus "drop-ins" regarding R-22 retrofits.
+The information below will try to dispel some of these myths.
+Arkema recommends using Forane® 427A (R427A) - The EASY RETROFIT™ for your r-22 retrofit solution.

-Over the years, refrigerant suppliers looking to sell product have targeted contractors looking for the easiest path for servicing equipment, and the hope of “drop in” refrigerants has become common.
-The term "drop in" dates back to the phase-out of chlorofluorocarbons (CFCs).
-Though CFCs have many properties that lead them to be considered ideal refrigerants, they are also recognized ozone depleting substances and, so, were phased-out in favor of more environmentally sustainable alternatives.
+The hope of “drop-in” refrigerants has become common over the years.
+The term "drop-in" dates back to the phase-out of chlorofluorocarbons (CFCs).
 During the transition away from CFCs, "interim" refrigerant blends containing hydrochlorofluorocarbons (HCFCs), such as R22, were developed to be used in existing R12 and R502 equipment.
-These HCFC-containing blends had a high degree of miscibility with the mineral oil used in existing CFC equipment.
-Retrofitting of the equipment with these interim blends could be done with fewer concerns with oil management, making the retrofits relatively easy and leading to their description as “drop ins.”
+These refrigerants had a high degree of miscibility with the mineral oil used in existing CFC equipment.
+Retrofitting the equipment with these interim blends could be done with fewer concerns with oil management, making the retrofits relatively easy, leading to their description as “drop-ins.”